lesedi-Mileng/lesedi-Mileng.github.io/README.md

     <div class="section-box">
       <h2 class="section-title">Summary</h2>
       <p>
-        Final-year BSc IT student at North-West University, majoring in Computer Science and Information Systems.
-Strong foundation in backend development (C#, Java, Python, SQL) with real project experience and a passion for solving real-world problems through tech innovation.
+       Driven and intellectually curious final-year BSc Information Technology student, majoring in Computer Science and Information Systems, with a solid foundation in backend development.
+Proficient in Java, Python, C#, and C++, with firsthand experience through academic projects that have honed both technical and teamwork skills.
+Enthusiastic about leveraging technology to solve real-world problems and create meaningful impact.
+Eager to launch a career in software development or programming, with a long-term goal of contributing to innovative, scalable solutions that drive technological progress and improve lives.

       </p>
     </div>